sandipan1/hica/README.md

 ### Persistent State Management

-The `ThreadStore` provides production-grade state persistence:
+The `ConversationMemoryStore` provides production-grade state persistence:
 - **File-based/DB-based Storage**: Each thread is automatically saved as JSON in a configurable context directory
 - **In-memory Caching**: Active threads are cached for performance while maintaining persistence
 - **Resumable Sessions**: Threads can be retrieved and resumed by ID at any time